grynmoor/class/README.md

-class is a module consisting of a single function that allows for the implementation of classes in Lua.
+class is a single-function module that allows for the implementation of classes in Lua.

 ```lua
 local class = require("class")